SpinnerX/3DEngine-Win32/README.md

 # 3DEngine-Win32
 Engine3D port to Windows

+# Prereq Installation
+* If you already have this installed, then continue to building the project.
+* Make sure you have git, and C++ installed first.

 ## Windows Installation
 * Make sure to install CMake, and have C++ installed on your machine before building the project. \